 The most common treatments for otitis media include:

 Watchful waiting.
-Because the condition often clears on its own, sometimes the first treatment for otitis media is simply to watch the child for any changes.
+The condition often goes away on its own, so sometimes the first treatment for otitis media is simply to watch for any changes.

 Medications.
-Your pediatrician may prescribe antibiotics or other medications for your child.
+Your pediatrician may prescribe antibiotics or other meds for your child.

 Ear tubes.
-If the problem continues and seems to be affecting your child's hearing, your pediatrician may suggest that your child get ear tubes.
+If the problem doesn’t go away and seems to be affecting your child's hearing, your pediatrician may suggest that your child get ear tubes.
 These allow fluid to drain and can help prevent infection.
-If your pediatrician thinks your child needs ear tubes, he or she will refer you to an ear, nose, and throat (ENT) doctor, also called an otolaryngologist.
+If your pediatrician thinks your child needs them, she’ll refer you to an ear, nose, and throat (ENT) doctor, also called an otolaryngologist.
 Your child will need minor surgery to get the ear tubes put in.
 In a hospital, he’ll get medicine so he'll be sleep during the operation, but he should be able to go home when it’s over.

 Other treatments for children with hearing loss include:

 Hearing aids.
-Children with hearing loss can begin to use hearing aids when they are as young as 1 month old.
-A hearing specialist will help make sure that your child gets the correct hearing aid for him or her.
+Children can begin to use hearing aids when they are as young as 1 month old.
+A hearing specialist will help make sure that your child gets the right device.

 Implants.
-Many children and adults get cochlear implants, electronic devices that doctors put inside the inner ear to help with hearing.
-These are usually used for children with serious hearing problems, when hearing aids have not helped.
+Many children and adults get cochlear implants, which are electronic devices that doctors put inside the inner ear to help with hearing.
+They’re usually only for children with serious hearing problems when hearing aids have not helped.

-Other hearing devices.
-There are many other devices that can help children with hearing loss.
+Many other devices can help children with hearing loss.
 Ask a hearing specialist about what might be right for your child.